quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Tooling requirements {#tooling}

-Tools ingestion qlog MUST indicate which qlog version(s), qlog format(s), compression methods and potentially other input file formats (for example .pcap) they support.
+Tools ingestion qlog MUST indicate which qlog version(s), qlog format(s), qlog file and event schema(s), compression methods and potentially other input file formats (for example .pcap) they support.
 Tools SHOULD at least support .qlog files in the default JSON format ({{format-json}}).
-Additionally, they SHOULD indicate exactly which values for and properties of the name (category and type) and data fields they look for to execute their logic.
-Tools SHOULD perform a (high-level) check if an input qlog file adheres to the expected qlog schema.
+Additionally, they SHOULD indicate exactly which values for and properties of the name (namespace:event_type) and data fields they look for to execute their logic.
+Tools SHOULD perform a (high-level) check if an input qlog file adheres to the expected qlog file and event schemas.
 If a tool determines a qlog file does not contain enough supported information to correctly execute the tool's logic, it SHOULD generate a clear error message to this effect.

 Tools MUST NOT produce breaking errors for any field names and/or values in the